michalsn/codeigniter-queue/docs/index.md

 !!! info "What are queues used for?"

-    A queue system is typically used to handle resource-intensive or time-consuming tasks (e.g., image processing, emailing) that are to be run in the background.
+    A queue system is typically used to handle resource-intensive or time-consuming tasks (e.g., image processing, sending emails) that are to be run in the background.
 It can also be a way to postpone certain activities that are to be executed automatically later.

 Add a job to the queue.